-He began in 1936 at the Tumba Primary School where he remained (with the exception of a year’s break in 1937) until he completed Standard III in 1941.
-Lack of money then forced him to go to work until 1943 when he found a place at Gloag Ranch Mission1 where he stayed until Standard VI.
-Clement Muchachi then moved to Goromonzi Secondary School.
+Primary: 1936 Tumba Primary School where he remained (with the exception of a year’s break in 1937) until he completed Standard III in 1941.
+Lack of money then forced him to go to work until 1943 when he found a place at Gloag Ranch Mission where he stayed until Standard VI.
+Clement Muchachi then moved to Goromonzi High School.

 Clement Muchachi would be a part of ZAPU, African National Congress during his lifetime.